the-grayson-group/distortion-interaction_ML/README.md

 ### [feature_selection](feature_selection)

-Code to perform feature selection for a givne dataset after all possible features have been extracted.
+Code to perform feature selection for a given dataset after all possible features have been extracted.

 ### [hyperparameter_tuning](hyperparameter_tuning)